icy/gk8s/README.md

 ## Description

-Scripting-friendly tool to work with multiple k8s clusters.
+Scripting-friendly tool to work with multiple k8s clusters, with ability to provide a concise way to write system documentation, to avoid human mistake and finally, to improve team communication and work.

 ## Ideas